 The Irish Clans

-The Irish clans bear many resemblances to their Scottish cousins, not least of which is the sense of unity and family which they provide to members, many of whom are spread to the four corners of the world.
+The Irish clans bear many resemblances to their Scottish cousins, not least of which is the sense of unity and family that they provide to members, many of whom are spread to the four corners of the world.

 The Irish, perhaps to an even greater extent than the Scots, have a huge presence across the world.
 Especially in America, Canada, Australia and England, to name just a few.